Mschroeder95/component-nest/README.md

 - Create new components in the [src/app/published-components](/src/app/published-components/) directory.
 - Until we have a better solution add an example of your new component to the [/src/app/docs/docs-page-data.tsx](/src/app/docs/docs-page-data.tsx) file and it will be automatically displayed on the documentation page of the website.
-- export your component its appropriate index.ts so it can be exported at the top level module [src/app/published-components/index.ts](src/app/published-components/index.ts)
 - Open a pull request and after your code merges it will be included in the next release.

 ## Releasing New Components